Change is painful, but nothing is as painful as staying stuck somewhere you don’t belong.

 I have a Perinatal Mental Health Certification (PMH-C), and many of my clients are pregnant and postpartum women.
 So obviously, some very big transitions going on here with first children, but also with additional children being added to their families.
 One of the biggest transitions I see is surrounding work: working outside of the home moms changing to stay-at-home-moms and stay-at-home moms changing to working outside of the home moms.
 These types of transitions can be very difficult for a myriad of reasons including their identity/how they see themselves being tied to a role they are trying to leave behind, worry about how the change will affect family members, grief and sadness over things they will miss about their “old” role, fear they may regret this change, etc. These feelings of discomfort and heightened emotions are normal when making a big life change.
 Acknowledge them.
 Name them.
 And, allow yourself to feel these emotions, so you can move through them and complete this process.

-The following are some self-care ideas to help you during hard transitions:
+The following are some self-care ideas during transitions in mom life:

 - Find a positive mantra/self-affirmation that you can use when you get stuck in an anxiety cycle.